Limitations of Quantum Advice and One-Way Communication: Introduction

 What makes this result surprising is that, in the minds of many computer scientists, a quantum state is basically an exponentially long vector. \ Indeed, this belief seems to fuel skepticism of quantum computing (see Goldreich \cite{goldreich:qc} for example). \ But given an exponentially long advice string, even a classical computer could decide any language whatsoever. \ So one might\ imagine\ na\"{\i}vely\ that quantum advice would let us solve problems that are not even recursively enumerable given classical advice of a similar size! \ The failure of this na\"{\i}ve intuition supports the view that a quantum superposition over $n$-bit strings is \textquotedblleft more similar\textquotedblright\ to a probability distribution over $n$-bit strings than to a $2^{n}$-bit string.

-Our second contribution, in Section \ref{ORACLE}, is an oracle relative to which $\mathsf{NP}$\ is not contained in\ $\mathsf{BQP/qpoly}$. \ Underlying this oracle separation is the first correct proof of a \textit{direct product theorem} for quantum search.\ \ Given an $N$-item database with $K$ marked items, the direct product theorem says that if a quantum algorithm makes $o\left( \sqrt{N}\right) $ queries, then the probability that the algorithm finds all $K$ of the marked items decreases exponentially in $K$. \ Notice that such a result does not follow from any existing quantum lower bound. \ Earlier Klauck \cite{klauck:ts}\ had claimed a weaker direct product theorem, based on the hybrid method of Bennett et al. \cite{bbbv}, in a paper on quantum time-space tradeoffs for sorting. \ Unfortunately, Klauck's proof is incorrect. \ Our proof uses the polynomial method of Beals et al. \cite{bbcmw},\ with the novel twist that we examine all \textit{higher} derivatives of a polynomial (not just the first derivative). \ Our proof has already been improved by Klauck, \v{S}palek, and de Wolf \cite{ksw}, who were able to recover and even extend Klauck's original claims about quantum sorting.
+\begin{sloppypar} Our second contribution, in \secref{ORACLE}, is an oracle relative to which $\mathsf{NP}$\ is not contained in\ $\mathsf{BQP/qpoly}$. \ Underlying this oracle separation is the first correct proof of a \textit{direct product theorem} for quantum search.\ \ Given an $N$-item database with $K$ marked items, the direct product theorem says that if a quantum algorithm makes $o\left( \sqrt{N}\right) $ queries, then the probability that the algorithm finds all $K$ of the marked items decreases exponentially in $K$. \ Notice that such a result does not follow from any existing quantum lower bound. \ Earlier Klauck \cite{klauck:ts}\ claimed a weaker direct product theorem, based on the hybrid method of Bennett et al. \cite{bbbv}, in a paper on quantum time-space tradeoffs for sorting. \ Unfortunately, Klauck's proof contained a bug. \ Our proof uses the polynomial method of Beals et al. \cite{bbcmw},\ with the novel twist that we examine all \textit{higher} derivatives of a polynomial (not just the first derivative). \ Our proof has already been improved by Klauck, \v{S}palek, and de Wolf \cite{ksw}, who were able to recover and even extend Klauck's original results about quantum sorting. \end{sloppypar}